Smart village

-The concept of smart villages is a global modern approach for off-grid communities.
-The objective of this concept is to assist policy makers, donors and socio-economic planners in the development of rural electrification worldwide.
+A smart village is a rural, often off-the-grid community that uses modern technological-based solutions to achieve an increased standard of living.
+The concept of smart villages represents a modern approach to revitalizing impoverished communities around the world; the objective of the concept is to assist policy makers, donors and socio-economic planners in providing essential services to rural communities worldwide.
+The concept has received significant attention in the context of Asian and African countries, although it has also been implemented in other parts of the world.

-The concept has received much attention in the context of Asian and African countries, although it is also found in other parts of the world such as Europe.
-Smart villages constitute part of the engagement in efforts to combat barriers to energy access in villages, particularly in developing countries with technological, financial and educational methodology.
-A major focus of smart villages is the adoption of renewable resource in place of fossil fuel, which is seen as the best approach that can be developed through off-grid systems or communities.
+Smart villages typically combat barriers to energy access in rural areas through the introduction and use of renewable resources in place of fossil fuels, particularly in underdeveloped and developing countries.